Translate

 • You need a google account to set up a blog.

-• Use a professional name of your blog.
+• Use a professional name for your blog.
 Try to use your proper name as you will be establishing yourself as a professional artist with the blog.
 Also, if I need to recommend you or your work to anyone, I can send them your blog link.

-• Use the "simple" template (same template used in the tutorial)Do not, repeat do not, use a colored/patterned background.
+• Use the "simple" template (same template used in the tutorial)

 • Replace stock image in header or leave blank.
 If you want to include an image in the background header, the image must be your own art work